Greg-R/bracket_dual_T41/README.md

 The dual bracket is intended to allow a special combination of the QSE, QSD, and Si5351 modules.
 More specifically, the QSD2 and QSE2 modules which need a very short path from the Si5351 outputs to the divide-by-two quadrature generator circuits onboard the QSD2 and QSE2.
-These digital circuits need nice sharp edges, and the shunt capacitance should be kept to a bare minimum.
+These digital circuits need nice sharp waveforms, and the shunt capacitance should be kept to a bare minimum.
 The Si5351 outputs square waves, however, the drive power available is minimal, thus the necessity to keep loading as low as possible.

-Here a picture is worth a thousand words so here are four photos of the super-module:
+A picture is worth a thousand words so here are four photos of the super-module:

 <https://drive.google.com/file/d/1rV6BOOSUC20Zmh-siNASb-947YQ3AUHL/view?usp=sharing>